-Staff shall limit an inmate's hobby shop projects within the cell or living area to those projects which the inmate may store in designated personal property containers.
+Staff shall limit an inmate's hobby shop projects within their assigned area within the hobbycraft area.
+Inmates must have written approval to maintain projects within their living areas.
 Staff may make an exception for an item (for example, a painting) where size would prohibit placing the item in a locker.
 This exception is made with the understanding that the placement of the item is at the inmate's own risk.
 Staff shall require that hobby shop items be removed from the living area when completed.